mheere/koDropDown/readme.md

     	selectedItem: function (item) { alert(item.code); }
     });

 A more generic approach would be to callback to the model requesting for the items by setting the 'data' option to a function in your model.
 When a selection is made this is passed back to a function (in this case the chosenOption function on our model) that will handle any further action.
+The current model is routinely passed on ensuring that when the user handles a selected item it is also given the model back as its context.

     $('.my-dd-sample-2').kodropdown({
 	    data: model.getActions,